Batchu-Niharika/Lunar-net/README.md

 ## <span style="color: #ff7f3f;"> 1.8 View the Result on Map </span>

 <p>The result of the intent execution can be visualized in a map as shown
- in the following map by selecting Show in Map button located in the Run Intent pane:</p>
+ in the following map by selecting <b>Show in Map</b> button located in the Run Intent pane:</p>
 <p><img src="image33.gif" alt="" style="border: none;" border="0" /></p>